 - the collection, use or disclosure of personal information is required or authorized by law.

 When we collect, use or disclose personal information, we will make reasonable efforts to ensure that it is accurate and complete.

 Security of personal information

-McEwan Cooper Dennis LLP recognizes that we have professional and legal obligations to protect the confidential information of our clients.
+McEwan Cooper Kirkpatrick LLP recognizes that we have professional and legal obligations to protect the confidential information of our clients.
 We recognize as well our legal obligations to protect the personal information we have gathered about our clients and about other individuals during the course of our practice of law.

 We have therefore made arrangements to secure against the unauthorized access, collection, use, disclosure, copying, modification, disposal or destruction of personal information.